Finding a great broadband deal is easy

 Everything you do on the internet uses data.
 For general browsing very little data’s needed, but streaming music and video, or downloading large files like movies and games, can quickly eat up your usage allowance.
 If you’re worried about exceeding your limit - and running the risk of being charged for extra data - then unlimited broadband’s your safest bet, and it won’t necessarily cost more.
 Here’s a quick guide to usage:

-Heavy - Unlimited - Households of three or more frequent web users, and anyone who regularly streams TV and movies online, should definitely consider unlimited broadband.
+Medium and heavy - Unlimited - Anyone who regularly streams TV and movies online, plays games or shares a house with three or more people should definitely consider unlimited broadband.
 You’ll never have to worry about data usage.